-Quick Answer: पूर्णिमा (Purnima) is the 15th and final tithi of the bright lunar fortnight — the moment when the Moon stands exactly opposite the Sun in the sky.
-Each Purnima falls in a named lunar month and takes on its own character from the nakshatra the Moon occupies at that peak, the deity that presides over that month's fullness, and the seasonal energies of the Hindu year.
+Quick Answer: पूर्णिमा (Purnima) is the 15th and final tithi of the bright lunar fortnight - the lunar day in which the Sun-Moon separation moves from 168 degrees toward exact 180-degree opposition.
+Each Purnima falls in a named lunar month and takes on its own character from the nakshatra the Moon occupies at that fullness, the deity or festival associated with the month, and the seasonal energies of the Hindu year.
 The tradition has named every major full moon: Guru Purnima, Sharad Purnima, Kartik Purnima, and more.
-Each carries specific observances, a specific sattvic window, and in some cases a specific warning about what not to do on that day.
+Each carries specific observances, a sattvic window, and in some cases a clear caution about which activities to avoid.

 What Purnima Is - the 15th Tithi

 In the Vedic Panchang, every day is assigned a तिथि (tithi), a lunar day defined not by the clock but by the angular relationship between the Moon and the Sun.
 The full zodiac is 360 degrees.
 Divide it into thirty equal parts and each 12-degree arc is exactly one tithi.
-The tithi count begins at Amavasya, the new moon, when the two luminaries are conjoined at zero degrees of separation, and it climbs in steps of 12 degrees until it reaches the 15th tithi — the moment the Moon has moved exactly 180 degrees away from the Sun and stands directly opposite it in the sky.
+The tithi count begins at Amavasya, the new moon, when the two luminaries are conjoined at zero degrees of separation, and it climbs in steps of 12 degrees until it reaches the 15th tithi: the 168-to-180-degree arc that culminates in the Moon standing directly opposite the Sun.

 That is Purnima.
-It is not a metaphor or a symbol.
-It is a precise astronomical threshold: the Moon at 168° to 180° ahead of the Sun.
+It is not only a metaphor or a symbol.
+It is a precise astronomical threshold: the Moon at 168° to 180° of separation from the Sun.
 When the Sun-Moon separation crosses 168°, Purnima tithi begins.
-When it crosses 180° and starts narrowing again toward the new moon cycle, Purnima has peaked and Pratipada of the dark fortnight begins.
+At exact 180° opposition, the full moon reaches its peak; after that threshold, Krishna Pratipada begins and the Moon enters the waning half of the cycle.

 Because each lunar month takes its name from the nakshatra in which the Moon is full - or, in the Amanta system, from the nakshatra near the full moon - each Purnima lands in a different part of the sky each time.
 Chaitra Purnima finds the Moon near Chitra or Vishakha nakshatras; Phalguna Purnima finds it near Purva Phalguni or Uttara Phalguni.
 The nakshatra the Moon occupies at full moon gives that Purnima its particular astrological texture, layered on top of the month's own presiding deity and energy.